-11. Credit Agreement
+10. Credit Agreement

-In October 2006, we entered into a five-year \$300 million unsecured revolving credit facility with a syndicate of banks.
-Proceeds from the credit facility can be used for capital requirements and general business purposes and may be used for the refinancing of existing debt, acquisitions and repurchases of our common stock.
+In October 2006, we entered into a five-year unsecured revolving credit facility with a syndicate of banks.
+In July 2007, we entered into an amended and restated credit agreement that increased the revolving credit facility from \$300 million to \$600 million.
+Proceeds from the credit facility can be used for working capital and general corporate purposes and may also be used for the refinancing of existing debt, acquisitions, and the repurchase of the Company's common stock.
 Interest on amounts borrowed under the credit facility is based on (i) a base rate, which is the greater of (a) the prime rate and (b) the Federal Funds rate plus 0.50% or (ii) LIBOR plus an applicable margin.
 The margin on LIBOR borrowings ranges from 0.30% to 0.55% and is determined based on our consolidated leverage ratio.
 In addition, we must pay utilization fees if borrowings and commitments under the credit facility exceed 50% of the total credit facility commitment, as well as facility fees.
 The credit facility contains certain restrictive covenants, including maintenance of consolidated leverage and fixed charge coverage ratios.
-The credit facility contains other covenants typical of unsecured facilities.
-We are in compliance with these covenants.
-As of June 30, 2007, we had \$70.0 million of borrowings outstanding under the credit facility at an average interest rate of 5.675%.
+The credit facility also contains covenants typical of unsecured facilities.
+As of December 31, 2007, we had \$190.0 million of borrowings outstanding under the credit facility at an average interest rate of 5.4375%.